dottspina/dtsh/doc/site/src/faq-and-tips.rst

     $ export ZEPHYR_BASE=/path/to/zephyr
     $ dtsh /path/to/foobar.dts

-  For more complex use cases, refer to :ref:`dtsh-usage-others` in the Getting Started Guide.
+  For more complex use cases, refer to :ref:`dtsh-other-uses` in the Handbook.

 .. _dtsh-tips-tui: